youssefkatry907/Product-Management/README.md

 ##  Introduction :
  - This was my Technical Assessment for Backend Engineer position **[@Unique Destination Travel Network](https://www.linkedin.com/company/unique-destination-travel-network/posts/?feedView=all)** company
- - you can access the task from here: [Assessment](https://drive.google.com/file/d/1i1-G4E77-ITegHgsJwp9eH8TrT-J3Jmr/view?usp=sharing).
+ - you can access the task from here: [Assessment](https://drive.google.com/file/d/1WhMnUgWS0S7Dm4bX6lMvLkbp4rSh5HeH/view?usp=sharing).
- - Postman collection: [Postman collection](https://drive.google.com/file/d/1KW0It53QBZxWlU4Q1unSBGJazyhoHJwZ/view?usp=sharing). <br><br>

 ## Description
 The **Product Management APP** is a backend service built with **NestJS**, **MongoDB**, and **JWT Authentication**.
 It provides functionalities for managing products, users, and authentication mechanisms.